Reduction along strong Dirac maps: Reductions of quasi-Poisson structures

-Note that $H$ is a reducible subgroup whenever $\h$ is coisotropic, as well as whenever $\h$ is isotropic and contains $[\h^\perp,\h^\perp]$.
-In particular, any subgroup whose Lie algebra is Lagrangian is reducible.
+In particular, any subgroup whose Lie algebra is Lagrangian is reducible---for example, the diagonal subgroup $G_\Delta\subset G\times \overline{G}$ is always a reducible subgroup.
+Moreover, $H$ is a reducible subgroup whenever $\h$ is coisotropic, as well as whenever $\h$ is isotropic and contains $[\h^\perp,\h^\perp]$.
 When $G$ is complex and reductive, the following subgroups are examples of reducible subgroups: \begin{itemize}[topsep=1.5pt] \item parabolic subgroups \item the unipotent radical of any parabolic subgroup \item the derived subgroup of any parabolic subgroup \end{itemize}